diogomassis/empathic-credit-system/README.md

 **_During documentation, GIFs showing the execution of specific commands will be made available when necessary._**

+## Step by step

+To gain a deeper understanding of how the system execution process works, watch the video located in the video folder.
+[Watch the system execution process video](./video/README.md).

 ## Project Details

 For a comprehensive understanding of the project, refer to the [Details](./.github/md/sections/details.md).